November 29, 2021 Historic Preservation Commission Special Meeting

-The January 19, 2021 HPC meeting (Agenda) will be conducted virtually via GoToMeeting.
+The Historic Preservation Commission is holding a special meeting on November 29, 2021 (Agenda).
+The meeting will be conducted virtually via GoToMeeting.

 - To access the meeting from your computer, tablet, or smartphone, please use this link.

 If you wish to present information, speak to an agenda item, or be a person of record, please fill out this Sign-In Form.
-You may register until 5:00 p.m. on January 19, 2021.
+You may register until 5:00 p.m. on the date of the meeting.

 African American History Online Map Application

 Staff is currently in the process of updating the African American History online map application to highlight the contributions of African Americans to Prince George’s County’s history and culture.
 This application maps Prince George's County-designated historic sites where notable and everyday people worked, learned, worshiped, and lived.
 It also maps Prince George's County-designated historic sites of resistance to the subjugation that African American Prince Georgians endured under slavery and segregation.
 The application can be found here under the “African American History” tab.

 At its January 21, 2020 meeting, the Prince George’s County Historic Preservation Commission will review two proposed National Register Historic District Nominations.
 The nomination for the Cheverly Historic District was requested by the Town of Cheverly and partially funded by the Planning Department’s Planning Assistance to Municipalities and Communities (PAMC) program.
 The draft nomination was prepared by The Ottery Group, Inc.

 A second nomination, the Moyaone Reserve National Register Historic District, was requested by the Moyaone Association, Inc., and partially funded by with Certified Local Government (CLG) funds from the National Park Service through the Maryland Historical Trust (MHT) and funds from the Prince George’s County Historic Preservations Commission’s Non-Capital Grant Program.
 The Moyaone Reserve nomination was prepared by Robinson & Associates, Inc.